This post contains affiliate links that earn commissions from qualifying purchases.

 Basically, a style guide is an all-purpose writing resource.

 If you’re serious about writing, then you should definitely use a style guide.
-Since a style guide’s primary function is to render a work consistent and mechanically sound, every project will benefit from its application.
-That includes creative writing, freelance writing, and blogging!
+Because a style guide’s primary purpose is to render a work consistent and mechanically sound, every project will benefit from its application.
+That includes creative writing, academic writing, and blogging!

 In many cases, a style guide is not only appropriate, it’s mandatory.
-If you’re writing for submission, it’s a good idea to check a publication’s submission guidelines to see if they require writers to use particular style guide.
+If you’re writing for submission, it’s a good idea to check a publication’s submission guidelines to see if they require writers to use a particular style guide.

-By establishing standards, a style guide will help you streamline your work.
+By establishing these standards, a style guide will help you streamline your work.
 Once you are accustomed to using a particular set of guidelines, the writing process will flow more smoothly, because you won’t have to stop and deliberate on grammar and style.
-Your readers will be pleased too, since inconsistency causes confusion.
+Your readers will be pleased too, because consistency lends to clarity.

 Which Style Guide Should I Use?

 In many cases, the matter of which style guide to use is not up to the writer.
 As mentioned, publishers will provide guidelines explaining which style guide is required.

 Most newspapers adhere to The Associated Press Stylebook on Briefing on Media Law (often called The AP Stylebook), whereas a small press publisher might ask you to use The Elements of Style (often referred to as Strunk and White).
-Professors and teachers generally require students to use the MLA Handbook for Writers of Research Papers, Sixth Edition.
+Professors and teachers generally require students to use the MLA Handbook for Writers of Research Papers.